 Thanks for taking time out of your day, to join me on mine.
-When thinking about what to write here, to let you feel like you are reading about a friend, rather than some sterile webpage, I thought a lot about my life and what brought me to this point.
 So here I am in a nutshell…

 When I was 21, I decided to go to massage school, and while I really enjoyed it at the time, it just wasn’t a good fit for me long term.
 But as a way to celebrate getting a double certification in massage, I signed up for a women’s yoga and surf camp in Hawaii.
 I had been going through a rough emotional time before that, but being in Hawaii, surfing, traveling, and being around fellow adventurers was really healing to me.